 A couple of reservations.
 Address forms change.
-More and more often, we use first names as a default in addressing stranger adults, as they lose the familiarity.
+More and more often, we use first names as a default in addressing stranger adults, and they lose the familiarity dimension.
 With time, we shall see whether the solidarity axis will need to be amended by something more familiar.
 It’s worth noting, however, such changes don’t seem to apply to doctors, as they tend to remain doctors.
 How useful for them.

 The second reservation is that, as ever, things are never so simple.
 In a Twitter discussion, Jacek Debiec, suggested that non-binary patients might provide a context in which a question about what they would like to be called is warranted and acknowledging.
 I tend to agree.
 And I say ‘tend’ because I think that in a good clinical relationship, it is the patient who should feel able to start such a conversation (see below).

 Anyway, you will argue, if the issue is symmetry, how about when you, the clinician, introduce yourself by your first name.
 “Hi, I’m Sally.”
 It is very easy to suggest that this is something nice.
 The doctor is stressing friendliness, solidarity, empathy and what have you.
 That must be good, mustn’t it?
 Well, it’s not so obvious at all.